Law Offices of Jordan Dyke

 With modern communication technology like Zoom, Microsoft Teams, Google Meet and other video conferencing services, this ethics rule may seem a bit outdated.
 We sure think so, anyway.
 And with that in mind, the Real Property Law Section of the State Bar recently asked the Georgia Supreme Court to reconsider their ruling requiring a lawyer’s physical presence when the closing documents are signed.
 The Supreme Court declined to do so.

-The second option is to appoint an attorney-in-fact who will attend closing and sign all of the closing documents for your client.
-Using an attorney-in-fact for closing can be easy.
+The second option is to appoint an attorney-in-fact who will attend closing and sign all of the closing documents.
+Using a power of attorney for closing is super easy.
+And it’s free.
+We never charge for drafting one.

 Or, the simplest solution of all is to make sure everyone can attend closing.